Darkseal/CORSflare/README.md

 A lightweight JavaScript CORS Reverse Proxy designed to run in a Cloudflare Worker.

 ## Introduction
-CORSflare is a reverse proxy written in JavaScript that can be used to bypass most common Cross-Request-Resource-Sharing restrictions, such as:
+CORSflare is a reverse proxy written in JavaScript that can be used to bypass most common Cross-Origin Resource Sharing restrictions, such as:

 * **Frame/Iframe**: *Refused to display [some URL] in a frame because it is set 'X-Frame-Options' to 'SAMEORIGIN'*